Sri Chinmoy San Diego 6-hour Race

 About the event

-Test your endurance and enjoy a beautiful morning run (or walk) on a 5-mile loop course around a serene lake.
+Challenge yourself and enjoy a beautiful morning run (or walk) on a 5-mile loop course around a serene lake.

 In addition to the fuel and encouragement you'll get at the aid stations, you'll be able to leave your own gear/nutrition in a secure area so you can reach for it each lap or as needed.

 Laps and mileage are counted via chip.
 Splits are given every 5 miles (one loop of the course).
-There are permanent markers at every 1/4 mile.
+There are permanent distance markers at every 1/4 mile.

 All paces welcome--see what you can do in 6 hours!